AFA Liga Profesional de Fútbol: 2020–present

 In February 2020, President of AFA Claudio Tapia stated that the Superliga had been established to position Argentine football as a product, but it failed in that purpose.
-As a result, AFA would take over the organisation of Primera División championships, according with Tapia's statement.
+As a result, the AFA would take over the organisation of Primera División championships, according to Tapia's statement.
 One month after those announcements, the president of the Superliga, Mariano Elizondo, resigned.

 The Superliga was replaced by a similar body, named "Liga Profesional de Fútbol", directly linked to AFA and presided by Marcelo Tinelli.
-It was expected that Superliga was dissolved once the 2020 edition of Copa de la Superliga Argentina finished, but due to COVID-19 pandemic the cup was cancelled, accelerating times.
-In May 2020, the LFP was launched by the AFA.
+It was expected that Superliga was dissolved once the 2020 edition of Copa de la Superliga Argentina finished, but due to the COVID-19 pandemic the cup was cancelled, accelerating times.
+In May 2020, the LPF was launched by the AFA.

+Division levels

 Clubs

-As of 2023, Twenty-eight teams are competing in the league, the 26 teams that took part in the previous season as well as two promoted teams from the 2022 Primera Nacional.
-Boca Juniors are the defending champions.
+As of 2024, twenty-eight teams are competing in the league, the 26 teams that took part in the previous season as well as two promoted teams from the 2023 Primera Nacional.

 Champions

-Since the first championship held in 1891, 28 different clubs have won the Primera División title at least once.
-The most successful club is River Plate, with 37 titles.
-Other successful clubs are Boca Juniors with 35, Racing with 18, Independiente with 16, and San Lorenzo with 15.
+Since the first championship held in 1891, 29 clubs have won the Primera División title at least once.
+The list include all the titles won by each club since the first Primera División championship held in 1891.
+Clubs in italic no longer exist or are currently disaffiliated from the AFA.